Francis Seow: Legal career

-Seow was born in 1928 in Singapore and educated at Saint Joseph's Institution before he study law at the Middle Temple and became a qualified lawyer.
+Seow was born in 1928 in Singapore and educated at Saint Joseph's Institution before he studied law at the Middle Temple and became a qualified lawyer.
 He joined the Singapore Legal Service in 1956 as a prosecutor and rose through the ranks to become the Solicitor-General in 1969, a position he held until 1971.
 Seow led a Commission of Inquiry in the Secondary IV examination boycott by Chinese students in 1963.
 For his work, Seow was awarded the Public Administration Medal (Gold).
 During his time as a prosecutor, Seow prosecuted multiple notorious murderers and sent them to the gallows, including Sunny Ang, Mimi Wong, and 18 of the prisoners involved in the Pulau Senang prison riot.

 Seow eventually left the Singapore Legal Service and entered private practice in 1972.
 In 1985, he defended Tan Mui Choo, one of the three murderers in the Toa Payoh ritual murders.
 Tan was eventually executed after an unsuccessful appeal against her conviction and death sentence.
 In 1973, Seow was suspended from law practice for 12 months by Chief Justice Wee Chong Jin for breaching an undertaking given on behalf of his junior law partner to Attorney-General Tan Boon Teik.
 Nevertheless, he was later elected as a council member of the Law Society of Singapore in 1976 and became President of the Law Society in 1986.

 Seow's new appointment as President of the Law Society led to a falling-out with Prime Minister Lee Kuan Yew after he became embroiled in the politics surrounding the role of the Law Society.
 Seow had envisaged a restoration of the role of the Law Society to comment on legislation that the government churned out without any meaningful parliamentary debate, to which Lee took special exception.
 As a result, Lee caused special legislation to be passed that deprived the Law Society of any power to comment on legislation unless specifically asked to by the government.
+Seow eventually stepped down as President that year.